RenqlSYSU/renqlsysu.github.io/_posts/2018-08-08-ncl-dynamical-function.md

 ;ud and vd are the return data

 ;the data used by these function must be on a global grid and no missing values
-; If any missing values are encountered in a particular 2D input grid, then all of the values in the corresponding output grids will be set to the missing value
-;if there are missing values, you can make the missing value zero by this method uwnd = where(ismissing(uwnd),0,uwnd)
+;If any missing values are encountered in a particular 2D input grid, ;then all of the values in the corresponding output grids will be set to the missing value ;if there are missing values, you can make the missing value zero by this method uwnd = where(ismissing(uwnd),0,uwnd)